SURFscz/SRAMsync/README.md

 The SRAMsync package contains an executable called: `sync-with-sram`.
 It takes a single argument and options.
 This argument is a YAML configuration file that tells where to find the LDAP to sync from, baseDN, bindDN and password.
-The configuration file also tell what groups need to be synced and what they will be called in the destination LDAP.
+The configuration file also tells what groups need to be synced and what they will be called in the destination LDAP.

 ## Structure of sync-with-sram

-The `sync-with-sram` consists out of a main loop that iterates over the SRAM LDAP as defined per configuration.
+The `sync-with-sram` consists of a main loop that iterates over the SRAM LDAP as defined per configuration.
 The main loop does not do anything more than this iteration.
 For example, it does not write entries into a destination LDAP.
 In fact, the main loop in unaware what it should do with all encountered entries.
-All it does is emitting events when some action could be required.
+All it does is emitting events when some action should be required.
 Events are triggered when for example the main loop detects that a new user is added to SRAM.
 Now it is up to whoever is responsible for dealing with such an event and what it really means.
 In case of a new user this should ultimately